 For Developed Market International exposure we use SMLF's sister ETF, ISCF.
-It outperforms SCZ (green line), iShares MSCI EAFE Small-Cap ETF, with 8.9 billion in Total Assets.
-We have also added DFISX (orange line), DFA International Small Company I, to Morningstar's chart.
-This 12.3 billion in Total Assets, 3 star Silver rated OEF has a .53% expense ratio.
-It "avoids the most expensive and least profitable stocks in its selection universe".
+It outperforms SCZ (green line), iShares MSCI EAFE Small-Cap ETF, with 9.41 billion in Total Assets.

 Neither SMLF or ISCF provides exposure to the Low Volatility Factor.
 For U.S. stocks we use SMMV.
 For comparison, we have also added IJR (green line) to its Morningstar chart.
-SMMV is clearly less volatile, and, given the current correction, is now outperforming since inception.
-Due to its greater liquidity with 1.4 billion in Total Assets, we are still using XSLV (orange line), Invesco S&P Small Cap Low Volatility ETF, as a Transitional Fund.
+SMMV is clearly less volatile, and is now outperforming since inception.
+Due to its greater liquidity with 1.65 billion in Total Assets, we are still using XSLV (orange line), Invesco S&P Small Cap Low Volatility ETF, as a Transitional Fund.
 For clients for whom we buy individual stocks we gradually replace Transitional Funds as opportunities arise.
 There is currently no Small Cap Low Volatility Fund for International stocks.